British National (Overseas) passport

-The British National (Overseas) passport, commonly referred to as the BN(O) passport, is a British passport for persons with British National (Overseas) (BN(O)) citizenship.
-BN(O) citizenship was created in 1987 after the enactment of Hong Kong Act 1985.
-BN(O) citizens are permanent residents of Hong Kong who were British Overseas Territories citizens (formerly British Dependent Territories citizens) until 30 June 1997, and chose to remain British by registering for BN(O) citizenship when Hong Kong was a British overseas territory.
+The British National (Overseas) passport, commonly referred to as the BN(O) passport, is a British passport for people with British National (Overseas) status.
+BN(O) status was created in 1987 after the enactment of Hong Kong Act 1985, whose holders are permanent residents of Hong Kong who were British Overseas Territories citizens (formerly British Dependent Territories citizens) until 30 June 1997 and had registered as BN(O)s.

-BN(O) citizens do not have the right of abode in the UK.
-Since 31 January 2021, BN(O) citizens have been able to apply for limited leave to remain to work or study in the UK.
+BN(O) status holders do not have the automatic right of abode in the United Kingdom unless they are also British citizens.
+Since 31 January 2021, BN(O) holders have been able to apply for limited leave to remain to live, work and study in the UK.
 They become eligible for settled status (indefinite leave to remain) after 5 years of qualifying residence.
-BN(O) citizens with settled status can register as British citizens after 12 months.
+BN(O) holders with settled status can register as British citizens after 12 months.

-The settlement scheme was launched after the imposition of the controversial national security law on Hong Kong by the Chinese Central government.
+The settlement scheme was launched after the imposition of the controversial 2020 national security law on Hong Kong by the Chinese Central government.
 The UK considers the enactment of the National Security Law a clear violation of the one country, two systems principle guaranteed in the Sino-British Joint Declaration, an international binding treaty signed in 1984.